News & Events

 Math Teachers’ Circle

-Northern Colorado Math Teachers' Circle received funding from State Farm and BBVA compass for 2014.
-NoCoMTC hosts dinner sessions for middle school teachers during the year and will host a summer workshop June 23-26, 2014.
+Northern Colorado Math Teachers' Circle hosts dinner sessions for middle school teachers during the year and will host a summer workshop June 22-26, 2015 with the Rocky Mountain Math Teachers' Circle.
 For more about NoCoMTC, see the latest newsletter about MTC.

-The School of Mathematical Sciences is serving as the host institution of the Conference on Research in Undergraduate Mathematics to be held in Denver in February 2014.
-Dr. Gulden Karakok, Assistant Professor, is serving as the local organizer.
+The School of Mathematical Sciences served as the host institution of the Conference on Research in Undergraduate Mathematics held in Denver in February 2014.
+Dr. Gulden Karakok, Assistant Professor, served as the local organizer.

 In January 2014, 180 high school and middle school students from all over Colorado took the second round of the 22nd annual University of Northern Colorado Mathematics Contest.
 The top scoring students will be honored at an awards banquet in April of 2014, and a new First Round Contest will commence in October 2014.